LordGolias/antistasi/README.md

 or `templates/CSAT.sqf` (for CSAT)
 2. Modify the existing fields with your units, vehicles and groups.
 3. In the `initVar.sqf`, when the files are compiled and called, add a condition to run your files when a condition is met.
-4. Load the game with the mod of that faction
+4. Load the game with the mod of that faction.

-Essentially, our code will detect every unit from that faction, and populates the correct lists with the equipment (weapons, items, vests, etc.) that the units use.
+Essentially, our code detects every unit from that faction, and populates the correct lists with the equipment (weapons, items, vests, etc.) that the units use.
 This way, you only need to focus on adding vehicles, groups and units; the rest is automatic.